Vaibhav-Kulkarni-4/React-Sample-Application/README.md

 `npm run json:server`

-This starts the mock server with which you can make fake REST API calls (AWESOME) Open [http://localhost:3000/members](http://localhost:3000/members) to view it in the browser.
+This starts the mock server with which you can make fake REST API calls.
+(AWESOME)\
+Open [http://localhost:3000/members](http://localhost:3000/members) to view it in the browser.

 ### Make Arrangements To Deploy Application